mikiriki-m/Inter-AS-MPLS-VPN-Lab/README.md

  negotiation auto
 ```

+BGP configuration:
-To configure BGP, a private AS number is assigned.
-The system logs when a neighbour session goes up or down (useful for logging and debugging).
-The network command advertises the loopback address if it exists in the routing table.
-The command neighbour defines the remote peer (Neighbour IP:Remote AS).
+- A private AS number is assigned.
+- The system logs when a neighbour session goes up or down (useful for logging and debugging).
+- The network command advertises the loopback address if it exists in the routing table.
+-The command neighbour defines the remote peer (Neighbour IP:Remote AS).
 In this example, the local AS number (65001) is different from the remote AS number (1), which means this is an eBGP session:
 ```
 router bgp 65001
  bgp log-neighbor-changes